-- 1. What is OPAC? - 2.
-What is solid state devices?
+- What is OPAC? - What are solid state devices?

-- > Online storage refers to the practice of storing electronic data within a third party server accessed via the internet. - Offline storage Offline storage is any storage that is not currently online, live or connected to the computer.
+- Online storage refers to the practice of storing electronic data within a third party server accessed via the internet. - Offline storage Offline storage is any storage that is not currently online, live or connected to the computer.
 Offline storage refers to any storage medium that must be physically inserted into a system every time the user wants to access or edit the data.